 The faculty of Washington University in St. Louis are distinguished for their research and creative activities.

-Twenty-five Nobel laureates have been associated with the university, nine completing the major part of their pioneering research here.
+Twenty-four Nobel laureates have been associated with the university, nine completing the major part of their pioneering research here.

 Faculty are successful in winning support for their research from many sources, including the federal and state governments, corporations, foundations, nonprofit agencies, individuals and the university itself.